danwerner21/Dragon64/README.md

 ## To Do:
-* complete tracerouting for new PCB
-* test PCB
 * test and document use as a CoCo clone
+* test the joystick interface
-* test and document DragonDOS floppy controller
+* test the cassette interface
-* test print and fit enclosure
+* test the printer interface
-* Create custom keycap template

 ---